passff/passff-host/README.md

   - `COMMAND_ENV`: additional environment variables,
   - `CHARSET`: the shell stdout charset.

-If you are using [NixOS linux](https://github.com/tadfisher/pass-otp#nixnixos), you should install extensions like pass-otp in passff-host with:
+If you are using [NixOS linux](https://github.com/tadfisher/pass-otp#nixnixos), you can install extensions like pass-otp in passff-host with:

     environment.systemPackages = with pkgs; [
     ...